troymessina/PhysicsArtOfModeling/_build/site/public/20MagneticForce-2baf5efa4ed01aa1b44c64c75733f661.md

 ```
 Three loops are shown (as lines), seen from above, and the direction of the current in each loop is shown as going in or out of the page.
 Equivalently, one can simply draw the magnetic dipole moment vector for each loop (perpendicular to the plane of the loop).
 For the top loop, the magnetic dipole moment is parallel to the magnetic field, so the magnetic field exerts no torque.
 For the middle loop, the magnetic dipole moment makes an angle $\theta$ with the magnetic field vector, so that the torque on that loop has a magnitude given by $\tau=\mu B \sin\theta$, and points into the page (clockwise rotation).
 The bottom loop makes an angle of $-\pi/2$ with the magnetic field, which results in a torque in the counter-clockwise direction.
 In all cases, the torque is such that it always tries to align the magnetic dipole moment vector with the magnetic field, just as if the magnetic dipole moment were the needle of a compass.

-:::{note} Example 20.3
+:::{note} Example
-Determine the magnetic dipole moment of the electron orbiting a hydrogen atom, if you assume that the electron is in a circular orbit with a radius of $R=0.5 \overset{\circ}{\rm A}$.
+Determine the magnetic dipole moment of the electron orbiting a hydrogen atom, if you assume that the electron is in a circular orbit with a radius of $R=0.5 {\rm \angstrom}$.}
-:::{note} Solution
-:class: dropdown
 As the electron orbits around the circle, it results in a circular loop of current, $I$.
 The current is the rate at which charge passes through a point per unit time.
 If the electron orbit has a period, $T$, then the corresponding current, $I$, is given by:
 ```{math}
 I=\frac{\Delta Q}{\Delta t} = \frac{e}{T}